ptahproject/ptah/docs/faq.rst

 Why does Ptah use sqlite?
 -------------------------

-Ptah uses SQLAlchemy which supports many different database drivers.  sqlite ships with Python obviating the need to install a separate database daemon.  ptah_cms will not depend on database specific features to gain performance or scalability.  simplicity and approachability are the overriding concerns in Ptah.
+Ptah uses SQLAlchemy which supports many different database drivers.  sqlite ships with Python obviating the need to install a separate database daemon.  ptah.cms will not depend on database specific features to gain performance or scalability.  simplicity and approachability are the overriding concerns in Ptah.

 Pyramid is not a bottleneck; Ptah is
 ------------------------------------